-It’s snowing in New York – perfect soup day!
-And black bean soup with smoked turkey is a hearty, filling, fiber-rich soup.
-The kind of soup that sticks to your bones on a cold day like today.
+This Turkey Bean Soup is a hearty, filling, fiber-rich soup – the kind of soup that sticks to your bones on a cold winter day.

 - Place the olive oil and onions, carrots, celery and parsley in a 6 quart pressure cooker over medium high heat and cook until fragrant, about 8 to 10 minutes.

 - Add the garlic and cook 1 minute.

 - Add water, bay leaves, beans, turkey leg, and black pepper and bring to boil.